sandbox-bio/sandbox.bio/src/content/makefile-intro/steps/Step9.md

 <!-- TOPIC: Wildcards -->

-When we created `Makefile.story`, you may have noticed the use of `story-%` within the phony target. `make` supports a couple of wildcard options:
+As I'm sure you noticed, there is fair amount of redundancy in `Makefile.story` with all of the `story-` names.
+With larger projects, this redundancy would lower readability and maintainability.
+Fortunately, `make` supports a couple of wildcard options:

 - `%`: Expands for string matching (typically, use this)
 - `*`: Expands for file globbing